symfony/symfony-docs/book/templating.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Symfony uses a **bundle**:**directory**:**filename** string syntax for
 templates that live inside a bundle.
-This allows for several different types of
+This allows for several types of
 templates, each which lives in a specific location:

 * ``AcmeBlogBundle:Blog:index.html.twig``: This syntax is used to specify a